Been a while since I have written a blog

 - Employees displaying skills in ‘Telephone Calls’ or who had the phrase “Customer focus” within their profile evidenced 4% fraudulent behaviour than people who didn’t

-The ultimate goal as we begin to work with this enterprise company is to facilitate a predictive algorithm that scores people based on a subset of variables available but is reinforced continuously.
+As we begin to work with this enterprise company, the ultimate goal is to facilitate a predictive algorithm that scores people based on a subset of variables available but is reinforced continuously.
 Specifically speaking:

-- Two Supervised learning models that encompass variables required to predict employees potential “Tenure & Performance” or “Fraud & Contract Termination”
+- Two Supervised learning models encompass variables required to predict employees potential “Tenure & Performance” or “Fraud & Contract Termination.”

 - Psychometric tests (5-minutes long) delivered by EVABot, iterated in phases to coincide with the accuracy (validity) of the supervised learning predictors.

-- Reinforcement Learning: An ongoing process, where EVA monitors and takes into account every decision of the Talent Acquisition / HR team members related to ‘job-fit’ and its algorithm + the effects these decisions have on placement and HR performance.
+- Reinforcement Learning: An ongoing process, where EVA monitors and considers every decision of the Talent Acquisition / HR team members related to ‘job-fit and its algorithm + the effects these decisions have on placement and HR performance.
 The real-time data is used to drive even more hiring accuracy.

 EVA and Machine Learning